"Completely gripping and rather beautiful."

 “Who knows how to stem the tide except through dreams?”

-The film is performed by the filmmaker’s father, and inspired by his life.
+The film is inspired by the life, and performed by the filmmaker’s father.

 Lee Stuart is an anthropologist and environmentalist interested in relationships of communities with the land and sea.

 Living on Waiheke Island since the late 70’s and working both alone and in collaboration with Greenpeace, Forest and Bird and concerned community organisations, he strove to strengthen community and ecological values.
 He participates in planning issues in opposition to the City Council and private developers.
 He has a PhD in Human Geography.
 His thesis looked at the social effects of our so called rights-based fisheries management system on Hauraki Gulf fishermen and their communities.

 His acting debut was in feature film THE RED HOUSE in 2012.
 He is the filmmaker’s father.Back to Crew and Cast

 Alyx Duncan is a filmmaker and choreographer in genres spanning live performance, installation, video-dance, music video, documentary, television commercials, and experimental filmmaking.
 Her research investigates human perception in relation to place, culture and political context.

 Her first feature film THE RED HOUSE won Best Self-funded film at the 2012 New Zealand Film awards.
 Alongside her industry work she has taught papers in dance, digital video, and theatre studies at various tertiary institutions in New Zealand and China.